How to Conduct an Effective Fraud Investigation: The Complete Guide

 Interview the suspect last.
 That way, you can ask them about all the details that came up in the other interviews.

-Finally, set deadlines for each stage of the fraud investigation, including interviews, document retrieval, and reaching a conclusion.
+Finally, set deadlines for each stage of the fraud investigation process, including interviews, document retrieval, and reaching a conclusion.
 Assign tasks to members of your investigation team based on their strengths and knowledge.

 Work fast to increase your chance of recovering losses and decrease the risk of losing evidence, but not so quick that you’re sloppy.

-Find out how case management software can help you conduct better fraud investigations in our free eBook.
+Find out how case management software can help you improve your fraud investigation techniques in our free eBook.

 According to investigation expert Meric Bloch, “interviewing is usually the most important part of any investigation.”
 This is the stage when you gather the information you need to draw a conclusion from first-hand sources.